roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Disk volumes/Use FlexVolume to dynamically expand a disk type PV in ACK.md

 In Kubernetes 1.16, the feature to dynamically expand a disk type persistent volume \(PV\) is in public preview.
 Container Service for Kubernetes \(ACK\) allows you to dynamically expand a disk type PV by using FlexVolume in Kubernetes 1.16 and later.
 This topic describes how to dynamically expand a disk type PV by using FlexVolume.

 The **RAM role** of the cluster that you want to manage is granted the ResizeDisk permission.
-The procedure of granting the ResizeDisk permission to a RAM role varies based on the cluster type and the plug-in type.
+Grant the ResizeDisk permission to the RAM role of the cluster based on the type and plug-in of the cluster.

--   A dedicated cluster that has the CSI plug-in:
+-   A dedicated cluster that has the CSI plug-in installed:
     1. Log on to the [ACK console](https://cs.console.aliyun.com).
     2. In the left-side navigation pane, click **Clusters**.
     3. On the Clusters page, find the cluster that you want to manage and click **Details** in the **Actions** column.
     4. In the left-side navigation pane, click **Cluster Information**.
-    5. Click the **Cluster Resources** tab and click the link next to **Master RAM Role**.
+    5. Click the **Cluster Resources** tab and click the hyperlink next to **Master RAM Role**.
     6. In the RAM console, grant the ResizeDisk permission to the RAM role.
 For more information, see [Modify a custom policy](/intl.en-US/Policy Management/Custom policies/Modify a custom policy.md).

         ![resizedisk](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9845359951/p101021.jpg)

--   A managed cluster or a dedicated cluster that has the FlexVolume plug-in:
+-   A managed cluster or a dedicated cluster that has the FlexVolume plug-in installed:

-    Perform the first four steps of the preceding procedure.
-On the management page of the cluster, click the Cluster Resources tab and click the link next to **Worker RAM Role**.
+    Repeat the first four steps of the preceding procedure.
+On the management page of the cluster, click the Cluster Resources tab and click the hyperlink next to **Worker RAM Role**.********

-PV expansion consists of the manual expansion of **PVs** and the automatic expansion of **file systems**.
-ACK allows you to expand both PVs and file systems without unmounting PVs from the host directory.
-However, to ensure the stability of file system expansion, stop application services and unmount the PV from the host directory first.
+You can choose to manually expand **PVs** or automatically expand **file systems**.
+ACK allows you to expand PVs and file systems without the need to unmount PVs from the host directory.
+However, to ensure the stability of the file system, we recommend that you stop the application service and unmound the PV from the host directory first.

-To meet different levels of stability requirements, ACK provides the following solutions for PV expansion:
+To meet different levels of stability requirements, Alibaba Cloud provides the following solutions for PV expansion:

--   Expand a PV without restarting the pod to which the PV is mounted.
-If you use this method, file system errors may occur if the cluster I/O is high.
+-   Expand a PV without the need to restart the pod to which the PV is mounted.
+If the I/O throughput of the cluster is high when you use this method, a file system error may occur.
 -   Expand a PV during the restart of the pod to which the PV is mounted.
-To ensure data security during expansion, stop application services before expansion.
+To ensure data security, stop application services before you expand PVs.

-By default, ACK V1.16 and later support PV expansion without restarting the pod.
+For Kubernetes 1.16 and later, ACK allows you to expand PVs without the need to restart pods.

-## Notes
+## Usage notes

+-   **Limits**

+    You can dynamically expand only disk PVs that are smaller than 20,000 GiB.

 -   **Data backup**

     To avoid data loss caused by PV expansion errors, make sure that snapshots are created for the PV.

 -   **Scenarios**
-    -   You can enable dynamic expansion for a PV only if the StorageClassName parameter is specified for the PV.
+    -   You can dynamically expand only PVs that have the StorageClassName parameter specified.
-    -   ACK does not support expansion of inline volumes.
-Only PVs can be expanded.
+    -   ACK does not allow you to expand inline volumes.
+Inline volumes refer to volumes other than PVs and PVCs.
-    -   ACK does not support dynamic expansion of basic disks.
+    -   ACK does not allow you to dynamically expand basic disks.
-    -   The **AllowVolumeExpansion** field of a StorageClass is set to true.
-If you create a StorageClass, you must set this field to true.
+    -   The **allowVolumeExpansion** field of the StorageClass is set to true.
+You must manually set a StorageClass to true if it is manually declared.
+StorageClasses that are declared by ACK are automatically set to true.
 -   **Plug-in version**

     Make sure that the FlexVolume or CSI plug-in is upgraded to the latest version.